Voice Support for Generic Drug Pricing Transparency Legislation

 Receive the latest news from Washington straight to your email box by signing up for our monthly newsletter.

-The J.D.
-Power and Associates 2010 National Pharmacy Study found that independent community pharmacies consistently garnered among the highest customer satisfaction scores, surpassing national, publicly traded pharmacy chains and the most common, volume-driven mail order pharmacies.
+Consumer surveys conducted by J.D.
+Power and Associates, Consumer Reports, and Boehringer Ingelheim consistently reflect that independent community pharmacies garner among the highest customer satisfaction scores, surpassing national, publicly traded pharmacy chains and the most common, volume-driven mail order pharmacies.

 Pharmacy benefit managers, or PBMs, act as an intermediary between the payer and everyone else in the healthcare system.
 They generally make money through service fees from large customer contracts for processing prescription claims, operating mail order pharmacies, and negotiating prices with drug makers.
 Go to whorunsmydrugplan.com to learn more.

-For more information on Fight4Rx, please email us at
+For more information on Fight4Rx™, please email us at

 Fax to 703-683-3619